Torres del Paine

 During the construction of Tierra Patagonia, to manage any environmental impact, landscape artists Catalina Phillips and Gerardo Ariztía, removed all the on-site vegetation, temporarily nurturing it in a greenhouse before replanting it around the hotel once the building work was complete.

 Patagonian culture also features in the hotel’s interior design, through handicrafts and artefacts from across the region.
 This hotel is up there in terms of it's unique appeal, overall unique design, view of the mountains, service, and amenities.
 Tierra Patagonia is very remote, but is incredible with unreal views.
 It's worth the 4 hour drive from Punta Arenas.
-On booking.com they get an exceptional rating of 9.7 and you can book it here.
+On booking.com they get an exceptional rating of 9.7.